 Take, for instance, the distinctions between Trump and Biden.
 Various natural language processing (NLP) approaches can be used to compare these two corpora to identify their differences.
 We can start with the simplest approach.
 One can simply look at the most common words (and indeed some of the analysis already shared on CNN does exactly this).
 Of course, this does not necessarily provide unique words, just the most popular words.
 Such an analysis can mask important distinctions by being dominated by generally popular words.
 Luckily for us, these common words were already rather different for the two candidates, naturally revealing some important differences (see the CNN article linked above).
 But generally speaking, one needs to build on these simple frequencies to start to understand the differences, for instance by computing the differences in frequencies, the ratio of frequencies or the log odds ratio.
 Unfortunately, these approaches do not work too well for rare words.
 Here, we turn to log-odds with informative Dirichlet priors, as introduced by Monroe et al. (2016) as a helpful alternative.
 This approach uses a third (background) corpus to shrink the estimates based on a prior given by this background corpus, providing better estimates for rare words.
 The difference in usage of a word w in corpus i (e.g. responses to “read, seen or heard” about Trump) and j (e.g. responses to “read, seen or heard” about Biden) is as follows using this technique:

 where fwi is the frequency of word w in corpus i, fwj is the frequency of word w in corpus j, αw is the frequency of word w in the background corpus, ni is the size of corpus i, nj is the size of corpus j, and α0 is the size of the background corpus.
-We will refer to this as the z-score of word w.
+We next account for our certainty about those estimates using variance and computing the z-scores for each word w.

 What is uniquely defining Trump and Biden?